 Look for the lift in one of the towers and for a small fee you can shoot up to see some cracking views over the city.

 7. Palmitos Park

 Head to leafy Maspalomas to while away the hours with a taste of the exotic among Palmitos Park’s colourful world of wildlife.
-And you know you’re in for a good day out when TripAdvisor dishes out its Certificate of Excellence, which is exactly why this is one of the top attractions in Gran Canaria.
-Zoo at one side and aquarium at the other, you can expect a whole host of entertainment, from dolphin displays and cheeky gibbon frolics to a cactus garden and free-flying parrots overhead.
+And you know you’re in for a good day out when Tripadvisor dishes out its Certificate of Excellence, which is exactly why this is one of the top attractions in Gran Canaria.
+Zoo at one side and aquarium at the other, you can expect a whole host of entertainment, from cheeky gibbon frolics to a cactus garden and free-flying parrots overhead.

 There’s also a huge collection of tropical orchids to admire, but by far the prettiest place in the park is the butterfly house.
 Oh, and how does saying hello to a Komodo dragon sound?
 They’re just one of the reptiles you can get to know here.

 8. Playa de Amadores